-SLEs used are the ICM Mini-CEX [Mini-CEX], Directly Observed Procedural Skills [DOPS], Case-based Discussion [CBD] and Acute Care Clinical Assessment Tool [ACAT].
+SLEs used are the ICM Mini-CEX [I-CEX], Directly Observed Procedural Skills [DOPS], Case-based Discussion [CBD] and Acute Care Clinical Assessment Tool [ACAT].
 These methodologies have a practical utility attested to by experience in their use and at least some objective evidence that correctly applied they have validity and reliability.
 Multi-Source Feedback [MSF] is another well-validated assessment tool for global performance, particularly in more complex areas such as team working.
 It is important that focused, formative verbal and written feedback is provided for each SLE.
 Assessment forms are available for download from the FICM website and are not included within this manual.
-The SLEs can be found here: https://www.ficm.ac.uk/trainingexams/assessment-forms.
+The SLEs can be found here: (LINK WILL BE ADDED AFTER CONSULTATION PROCESS)

 Multiple Consultant Reports [MCR] are an additional validated feedback process, brought in with the implementation of the 2021 ICM Curriculum: Supporting Excellence.
 The change to an outcomes-based approach to determining progression has placed more onus on the ES to make overarching, holistic judgements on whether the expected outcomes are being met at the relevant stage of training.
-This tool helps to support the ES in this decision making by requesting feedback from multiple Consultants that the tACCP has been working with, specifically in relation to the Capabilities.
-The MCR Form can be found here: https://www.ficm.ac.uk/trainingexams/assessment-forms.
+This tool helps to support the ES in this decision making by requesting feedback from multiple Consultants that the tACCP has been working with, specifically in relation to the Capabilities.(LINK WILL BE ADDED AFTER CONSULTATION PROCESS)